£500 off selected accommodation

 About

-I am a Clinical Educator and Lecturer in Midwifery at the University of Derby.
+I currently work as a Lecturer in Children's Nursing at the University of Derby.

 My academic journey began 25 years ago in Slovakia, where I first taught German for two years while studying for a Higher Education Teaching degree in specialist subjects.
 Afterwards, I spent a year in Germany and had planned to stay in the United Kingdom for two years.
 However, life took an unexpected turn, and I have made the UK my home ever since.